redmix-run/redmix/packages/create-cedar-app/README.md

 yarn build
 ```

-Then, navigate to the create redwood app package:
+Then, navigate to the create-cedar-app package:

 ```bash
 cd packages/create-cedar-app